luminlabsdev/framework/docs/Tutorials/packages.md

 # Package System

 One of Canary's greatest strengths is the built in package system, which allows for many more oppurtunities.
-As of v3.2.0, intellisense is now a supported feature natively for packages!
-This also allows you to get an easy reference to all of your packages because they are now stored in an exclusive list.
+Coming in later updates, we will be adding a type generator for package intellisense support!

 ### Inserting Packages